pocomane/brewed-in-the-apocalypse/bita.md

 first move:

-__Describe the scene__ when you, the scenarist, have to start the session, you can resume the last scene or an older one, or start a completely new one.
-You do it telling some new event in the scene or reveal some new truth about the world.
+__Describe the scene__ when you, the scenarist, have to start the session, you can resume a previous scene, or start a completely new one.
+If it is a previous scene, you summarize the situation details that could be forgotten by the protagonist.
+If it is new you describe the new situation, where the character are, who is there, etc. Then you add some new event or reveal some new truth about the world.
 Nothing should clearly bring to troubles for the PCs, neither if it is completely ignored by the characters.
 However, there may be an opportunity for the PCs: something that can bring to good things for the PCs if they handle well the situation.
 Occasionally the good things may happen without any PC action.
+In any case make sure there is something the protagonist may explore or  interact to.

 TODO : describe what a "Scene" is, what it means it is "Suspended" or "closed" ???